VisualOps/book/app/tag_management.md

 ![](https://raw.githubusercontent.com/VisualOps/book-image/master/ide_tag_management_input.png)

-- When you close the tag manager and click the resource you tag before, you can see the tags on property panel
+- When you close the tag manager and click on the resource you tag created before, you can see the tags on the property panel

 ![](https://raw.githubusercontent.com/VisualOps/book-image/master/ide_tag_management_result.png)

-- The another way to see where your resource is using filter on the top of ide, this will be a useful feature when you have ton of resources
+- Another way to see where your resources are using a filter is on the top of IDE, which may be useful in case you have a lot of resources

 ![](https://raw.githubusercontent.com/VisualOps/book-image/master/ide_tag_management_filter_result.png)

-- Save when you are in stack mode or update in app mode then you can persist your tags
+- "Save" when you are in stack mode, or "Update" in app mode to apply your tags